 This DIY art project idea is really easy, so much fun, and makes beautifully colored notecards for every occasion.
 You just need a few simple supplies you may already have at home to create these fun cards.
 Let’s make some!
+A big thanks to The Clorox Company for sponsoring this post.
+This post also contains affiliate links, which help to support this site.

 I am really excited to share today’s DIY art project idea with you all!
 This technique is something I have been wanting to play around with for a while, and I am really happy with how my little notecards turned out.
 And I thought you guys would really enjoy making some for yourself, so I’m sharing the (few) simple steps with you all today.